wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

         }
         return delivery;
     }
 }
 ```

-The problem with this approach is that it enforces to create setters for each property of an object, which opens up the object to be modified in other parts of a code.
-And if we want to have our domain object written in the Domain Driven Design fashion, not as a simple Data Transfer Object, this can't happen.
-Modification of any property of an object must go thrugh special business methods in `Delivery` which are protecting business rules.
-Methods like:
+The problem with this approach is that it requires creating setters for each property of an object, which opens up the object to be modified in other parts of the code.
+If we want our domain object to adhere to Domain Driven Design principles, rather than being a simple Data Transfer Object, this can't happen.
+Modification of any property of an object must go through special business methods in Delivery that protect business rules.
+Methods such as:

 ```java
 public class Delivery {